| 1999 |

 | 2011 |

-Crystal structure of NKp30 bound to its ligand B7-H6 was determined.
-NKp30, a CD28 family member, engages B7-H6 using both front and back β-sheets of its Ig-like domain (via the side and face of the β-sandwich), a mode distinct from CTLA-4 and PD-1 inhibitory complexes.
-B7-H6 contacts NKp30 through CDR-like loops of its V-like domain. |
+Crystal structure of NKp30 bound to its tumor ligand B7-H6 was determined.
+NKp30 is a member of the CD28 family (includes CTLA-4 and PD-1) but uniquely engages B7-H6 using both front and back β-sheets of its Ig-like domain, resulting in engagement via the side and face of the β-sandwich.
+B7-H6 contacts NKp30 through CDR-like loops of its V-like domain in an antibody-like interaction distinct from other B7 family complexes. |

-X-ray crystallography of NKp30-B7-H6 complex |
+X-ray crystallography of NKp30/B7-H6 complex |

 The Journal of experimental medicine |